List of cricketers by number of international five-wicket hauls

-Men's cricket
+History

-Players from all teams that are full members of the International Cricket Council (ICC), except Ireland, have five-wicket hauls in a Test.
+Players from all teams that are full members of the International Cricket Council (ICC), have five-wicket hauls in a Test.

 The first player to record a five-wicket haul in a Test innings was Australian Billy Midwinter in the second innings of the first Test cricket match ever played.
 The opponents were England.
 In the same match, two other players - Alfred Shaw of England and Australian Tom Kendall also recorded five-wicket hauls.
 Nasim-ul-Ghani is the youngest player to record five-wicket haul, at 16 years and 303 days.
 Bert Ironmonger is the oldest player to record five-wicket haul, capturing two five-wicket hauls in a match at 49 years and 311 days. three cricketers - Jim Laker, Anil Kumble and Ajaz Patel hold the distinction of taking all 10 wickets in the innings.
 In the same match where Jim Laker took all wickets in the innings, he captured 19 wickets in the match, the most wickets ever captured by a bowler in a Test match.
 By December 2018, 150 cricketers had taken five-wicket hauls on Test debut five-wicket haul on debut in a Test match.
 Of these, nine cricketers have taken two five-wicket hauls on their Test debut, including four from England, two from Australia and one each from India, South Africa and the West Indies.

 Dennis Lillee recorded the first five-wicket haul in ODI cricket, taking 5 wickets for 34 runs in 12 overs against Pakistan at Headingley in 1975.
 Chaminda Vaas has the best haul in ODIs, taking 8 wickets for 19 runs against Zimbabwe in 2001 in Colombo.
 Mujeeb Ur Rahman (16 years 325 days) and Sunil Dhaniram (39 years and 256 days) are the current record holders for youngest and oldest cricketers to record a five-wicket haul in ODI cricket.
 By December 2018, 13 five-wicket hauls have been taken by players on their ODI debut.